-A recent study conducted by nutrition company ZOE in collaboration with King’s College London, Harvard, and Massachusetts General Hospital produced some interesting findings.
+According to a recent study, simple food swaps could help both menopausal and pre-menopausal women prevent weight gain.
+Nutrition company, ZOE, conducted the study, in collaboration with King’s College London, Harvard, and Massachusetts General Hospital.
 The results, as reported in the Daily Mail, have appeared in The Lancet medical journal.
-Simple food swaps could help both menopausal and pre-menopausal women prevent weight gain.
 Read on to find out how to avoid weight gain for menopausal women…

 Menopause Side Effects

 The study also reported that post-menopausal women were more likely to have greater fat on the stomach, and elevated levels of inflammation, cholesterol and blood pressure.
 In the UK, the average age for a woman to reach the menopause is 51, according to the NHS.
-If you’re going through early menopause due to PCOS, maybe you’d also like to read our dedicated page: “Everything you need to know for PCOS weight loss”.
+However, PCOS sufferers may experience the menopause due to PCOS We also have a post: “Everything you need to know for PCOS weight loss”.

 What is the Menopause?